 Savannah Rodgers is a narrative and documentary filmmaker based out of NYC and Kansas City.
 She is currently a TED Resident, a Board Member for Film Society KC, and a Narrative Shorts Programmer at the Slamdance Film Festival.
-In 2018, she was recognized Spirit Award by Kansas City Women in Film and Television.
+In 2018, she was recognized with the Spirit Award by Kansas City Women in Film and Television.

 Recently, Savannah’s short documentary debut DRAGTIVISTS won awards at the Tallgrass Film Festival and Twister Alley International Film Festival.
 Her short film SKETCHES premiered at the 2016 Slamdance Film Festival.
 Her directorial debut, POLITICALLY CORRECT, was named Cinema Constant’s 2016 Best Comedy Short and has received honors from Kansas City FilmFest, Austin Revolution Film Festival, and other festivals worldwide.
 Her upcoming projects include QUEEN FOR A DAY, a short comedy about marriage and drag culture, and a documentary on the 1997 film CHASING AMY.